 Many believe they are getting a real estate website that will do well in the search engines because the site is “search engine optimized”.

-All “boxed” solutions that include paid hosting in 2017, should already have the basic on site SEO foundation provided.
+All “boxed” solutions for a real estate agent website that include paid hosting in 2018, should already have the basic on site SEO foundation provided.

 Yet each piece of content you ad, every video, every page, will contain it’s own on page SEO.
 This will be your focus, or your content providers focus and will have little to do with the platform itself.

-Now, if you are buying a website that is built out with content for SEO, that’s another story altogether.
+Now, if you are buying a website that is built out for real estate SEO, that’s another story altogether.
 You are purchasing a website with search engine optimized content and that’s great (as long as it’s unique content of course, owned only by you).

 Many sites are actually driven by SEM (Search Engine Marketing) rather than SEO.